LavishKothari/learning_notes/DS_and_Algo/README.md

 * Construct PriorityQueue using `PriorityQueue<Person> personPriorityQueue = new PriorityQueue<>((p1, p2) -> p1.getName().compareTo(p2.getName()));`
 * This implementation provides `O(log(n))` time for the enqueuing and dequeuing methods (`offer`, `poll`, `remove` and `add`)
 * If the `PriorityQueue` is of type `Person` and `Person` implements `Comparable<Person>`, at the same time you have provided `Comparator<Person>` while constructing the queue, then the custom `Comparator` provided when constructing the queue will be given the preference over the `Comparable` that `Person` implements.
+* You can have duplicate elements in `PriorityQueue`.
+During retrieval the ties between duplicate elements are broking arbitrarily.

 ```java
 import java.util.PriorityQueue;